-Before CS-Engage applies the discounts, it lists and compares the promotions for all the items in the cart:
+Before Engage applies the discounts, it lists and compares the promotions for all the items in the cart:

+Item in Cart Summer Sale Printer Sale

 box of paper 10%

 printer 10% 30%

 toner cartridge 10%

-CS-Engage then applies the largest discount to each item.
+Engage then applies the largest discount to each item.
 Therefore, on the final bill, the box of paper and the toner cartridge are 10% off and the printer is 30% off (not 40%).